pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

-path_to_IVTprom                           path to IVT PromethION bam file path_to_WTmin                             path to WT MinION bam file path_to_WTprom                            path to WT PromethION bam file path_bed_3utr_top_tx                      path to the directory containing the bed file with the 3' UTR coordinates of the selected transcripts output_dir                                path to the output directory where saving the Rda intermediates files output_pdf_file                           path to the pdf file where saving the histogram with the mean coverage distribution for each condition saturation_level                          value of maximum mean coverage for the saturation
+path_to_IVTprom                           path to IVT PromethION bam file path_to_WTmin                             path to WT MinION bam file path_to_WTprom                            path to WT PromethION bam file path_bed_3utr_top_tx                      path to the bed file with the 3' UTR coordinates of the selected transcripts output_dir                                path to the output directory where saving the Rda intermediates files output_pdf_file                           path to the pdf file where saving the histogram with the mean coverage distribution for each condition saturation_level                          value of maximum mean coverage for the saturation